capsule-rs/capsule/CONTRIBUTING.md

 `Capsule` requires extra arguments to many common `cargo` commands typically use.
 We've simplified these commands with a set of [make targets](Makefile) so you don't have to remember them.

-To compile the workspace with all features enabled, use
+To check compilation of the workspace with all features enabled, use

 ```
-make build
+make check
 ```

 To run the unit tests, including those that are feature-gated, use